Ned Jarrett: Racing announcer

 In 2015, as part of Darlington returning to its traditional Labor Day weekend, a throwback weekend was formed.
-As part of the throwback weekend, Ned Jarrett, along with his son Dale Jarrett and Ken Squier, called part of the 66th annual Southern 500.
+As part of the throwback weekend, Jarrett, along with his son Dale Jarrett and Ken Squier, called part of the 66th annual Southern 500.
 The team was reunited for part of the broadcast of the Southern 500 race in 2016 and 2017.

 Head of racing family

-Ned is the father of Dale Jarrett, who earned his lone NASCAR championship in 1999 and currently is a race broadcaster for NBC Sports.
+Jarrett was the father of Dale Jarrett, who earned the NASCAR Winston Cup Series championship in 1999 and currently is a race broadcaster for NBC Sports.
 Ned and Dale became the second father-son combination to win Cup championships (after Lee Petty and Richard Petty).
 Ned has spotted for Dale in the past.
 Ned's other son is Glenn Jarrett, who was a sporadic Busch Series driver and had a few Cup Series starts in the 1980s.
 Glenn now covers UHF television as a race broadcaster.
 Ned also has a daughter Patti.
 Patti is married to Jimmy Makar, who worked with Dale Jarrett for three years at Joe Gibbs Racing, and won the 2000 championship as crew chief for Bobby Labonte.
 Dale's son Jason Jarrett also had a few Busch and Cup starts, with wins in the ARCA Re/Max Series.

-Personal life
+Personal life and death

-Ned is the son of Homer Keith Jarrett (1908–1983) and his wife, Eoline Marie (nee Leatherman) (1910–2002).
-They were married February 8, 1928 in Gaffney, South Carolina.
+Ned Jarrett was born on October 12, 1932, in Conover, North Carolina, the son of Homer Keith Jarrett (1908–1983) and his wife, Eoline Marie (née Leatherman) (1910–2002).

-Ned married first Olene Rebecca Proctor (1933–2014) on January 14, 1950 in Cherokee County, South Carolina.
-Together they had Glenn Ned Jarrett (b.
-August 11, 1950).
-They would divorce some time between then and 1956.
-Olene would marry again.
-Ned would also marry again, this time on February 18, 1956 in Catawba County, North Carolina to Martha Ruth Bowman (1931-2023).
-They remained married until her death and had two children, Dale Jarrett (b.
-November 26, 1956) and Patricia Dawn Jarrett (b.
-August 31, 1959).
+On January 14, 1950, Jarrett married Olene Rebecca Proctor (1933–2014).
+Together they had a son, Glenn Ned Jarrett (born August 11, 1950).
+They divorced; Jarrett remarried on February 18, 1956, to Martha Ruth Bowman (1931–2023).
+They remained married until her death and had two children, Dale Jarrett (born November 26, 1956) and Patricia Dawn Jarrett (born August 31, 1959).

+Jarrett died at his home in Newton, North Carolina, on June 4, 2026, at the age of 93.

 Awards

 As of 2004, Jarrett had been inducted in 12 motorsports and sports Halls of Fame.

-He was inducted into the Motorsports Hall of Fame of America in 1997.
+Jarrett was inducted into the Motorsports Hall of Fame of America in 1997.

 On October 13, 2010, Jarrett was selected to be inducted into the NASCAR Hall of Fame as one of the five NASCAR Hall of Fame inductees of the 2011 class.
 He was inducted into the 2011 class of the NASCAR Hall of Fame on May 23, 2011.